 I am enough.

 Later you can move on to sharing your shame with people who have earned your trust and really get it (this is one of the reasons people feel safe to share at Al-Anon or other such groups).
 People who shame and judge you are not the right people to confide in.
-In my experience, with careful consideration, most people can find one or two friends, a therapist, or religious leader who can listen with empathy.
+In my experience, with careful consideration, most people can find one or two friends, a therapist, or a religious leader who can listen with empathy.
 Empathy and connection have healing powers to reduce shame.
 Empathy lets you know you’re not alone – you’re not the only one who’s been through this and you aren’t an awful, inferior, unlovable person.

 Overcoming shame is tough because the roots are deep and well established.
 I believe it’s possible to overcome shame when you view it as a process and you can peel away the layers bit by bit.
 I don’t recommend trying to do it all at once or you’re likely to flood yourself with painful feelings and possibly create more shame.
 Continue to meet your change process with self-compassion, and garner the courage to ask for help, and you will set the stage to overcome shame and reclaim your self-worth.